Updated 16 February 2026 for the 2026 season

 - What is the role of Free Practice in bringing us the starting grid?

-First let’s look at what we hear about the most: Q1 and Q2.
+First, let’s look at what we hear about the most: Q1 and Q2.

-But how do we know who will be in Q1 and Q2?
+How do we know who will be in Q1 and Q2?

 For those new to MotoGP you will notice if you tune in for Qualifying the field of riders is already divided into two groups with positions on the grid.